HasinZaman/SingleThreadServer/README.md

  - Default error pages
  - HTTPS support
  - TCP Stream timeouts
+ - Use the framework to make multi-threaded, async, and pipeline architecture servers

 ## License
 Distributed under the MIT License.
 See ```LICENSE.txt``` for more information.